NativeScript/workshop/docs/chapters/chapter8.md

-## App Challenge Part 3 - Setting up a Form
+## App Challenge Part 2 - Master/Detail Pages

-With a master/detail interface complete, your app is almost ready to go.
-Your next step is to remove your hardcoded data, and let users filter and find exactly the pet they’re looking for.
+With your basic list complete, your next test is to turn your list of pets into a functional master/detail interface.
+That is, after you complete this challenge, readers should be able to tap items on the master list, and navigate to a second screen where they can see details about the pet they’re interested in.

 ### What you’re building

-Show a screenshot of the wizard screen, and explain what it’s doing in detail.
+Show a screenshot of the details screen and talk about in, wait for it, detail.

-### Building the form
+### Building the page

-Talk to the reader a bit about the problem they need to solve.
+Talk a little bit about how to approach the problem.
+Maybe even list the various files the reader will have to touch in order to implement a new route.

-Give the reader the hard requirements of the chapter.
-List all form fields they must offer the reader, and what values to accept for each.
+List the hard requirements of this challenge.
+I think we’ll want to tell the reader that they must use at least social share.
+They must display certain information.
+That sort of thing.

 Give a couple of hints.
 Like:

-* Adding the appropriate configuration in your app’s main NgModule.
+* Links to the navigation docs.
-* Pointing readers at the UI components they’ll need.
+* Information on how to build that diamond UI with clip-path